SchoolsWeb

 • Schools are required to work collaboratively with parents to ensure they are well informed about when and how Relationships Education and Sex Education are being delivered, and how they can support their child.
 There are leaflets to support parents/carers.
 Please visit DfE relationships sex and health education guides for schools (gov.uk)

-• It is vital that pupils are taught to recognise how to keep themselves safe, report any form of abuse, and access support if required
+• It is vital that pupils are taught to recognise how to keep themselves safe, report any form of abuse, and be able to access support if required

 • Schools are required to provide age and context-appropriate provision for their pupils by delivering a planned and sequential curriculum to meet the outcomes for Relationships Education by the end of year 6